anoma/nspec/docs/tutorial/engines/index.juvix.md

 [^A]: In fact,
-  here we already have one crucial difference to the "pure" actor model, which does not make any assumptions about how actor realize their behavior.
+  here we already have one crucial difference to the "pure" actor model, which does not make any assumptions about how actor realize their behaviour.
   We also want to note already here that each engine instance is "tightly" coupled with a clock and local input streams although they are not part of its own state, because they are beyond control.